yaradaudt/foodexplorer-api/README.md

 ## 📝 Licença

 Este projeto está licenciado sob a licença MIT.
-Sinta-se à vontade para usá-lo, estudá-lo e adaptá-lo conforme necessário.
-Para mais informações, consulte o arquivo [LICENSE](./LICENSE).

 ---